cindylxyxy/Airport-Pickup-and-Dropoff-Facility/Code_updated_20210531/DoubleParking/readme.md

   3. simType = 'exp' for service time distribution being Exponential, vehicle desired speed distribution being Continuous Uniform, and enter/exit maneuver time distribution being Exponential.
 Other alternatives are 'cav' for service time distribution being Exponential, vehicle desired speed distribution being Constant, and enter/exit maneuver time distribution being Constant; and 'unif' for service time distribution being Continuous Uniform, vehicle desired speed distribution being Continuous Uniform, and enter/exit maneuver time distribution being Continuous Uniform.

   4. SIM_HOUR = 20 for duration of simulation in each iteration being 20 hrs.
 You may change to any integer of choice.
-Please make sure your input is in integral form.
+Please make sure that your input is in integral form.

   5. SIM_ITER = 20 for the number of iterations in the simulation being 20.
 You may change to any integer of choice.
-Please make sure your input is in integral form.
+Please make sure that your input is in integral form.

   6. dirname = '' for any desired directory to save the output.
 You may change to any directory of choice.

   7. suffix = '' for any desired suffix to differentiate the output files of multiple simulation runs with different input combinations.
 You may change to any suffix of choice.

 The 'eventDP1.py' file specifies the event definitions, tracks the vehicle status, and updates the vehicle trajectories under spot assignment rule - Alternative 1.
 The 'eventDP2.py' file is a variation under Alternative 2.
-The 'utils.py' file stores helper functions and objects.
+The 'utils.py' file stores the helper functions and objects.

 The detailed dynamics of the trajectory-based simulation for Double Parking simulation are recorded below.